Skip to content

 “My focus has been racial equity, because, unfortunately, race is the leading barrier to success in this country, and if we could solve the racial inequity, then we can solve all the other inequities that exist in this country.”

-Fully aware of the opportunities and challenges of fulfilling the vision and promises of the Atlanta BeltLine in the next ten years, Sykes is committed to lending her strengths to realize a BeltLine that is truly built for all.
+Fully aware of the opportunities and challenges of fulfilling the vision and promises of the Atlanta Beltline in the next ten years, Sykes is committed to lending her strengths to realize a Beltline that is truly built for all.

 “I will keep pushing, moving things behind the scenes.
-In addition to targeting strategies and investments to the most vulnerable, success looks like communities being able to take full advantage and ownership of the Atlanta BeltLine as something that is theirs to enjoy.
-It looks like a BeltLine that is designed to meet the needs of the community, attract new investment and people, without displacing anyone who wants to be there.”
+In addition to targeting strategies and investments to the most vulnerable, success looks like communities being able to take full advantage and ownership of the Atlanta Beltline as something that is theirs to enjoy.
+It looks like a Beltline that is designed to meet the needs of the community, attract new investment and people, without displacing anyone who wants to be there.”